bkono/kono.sh/content/post/dnsmasq.md

 ```
 At this point you now a have locally running dns server.
 Let's go configure it so that we can browse like we are in a production environment.

-Now we need to tell our DNS server where to lookup hostnames our development environmnet.
-I typically use the domain name with a dev top level domain.
-For instance if I was working on http://www.client.com my test domain is client.dev.
+We need to tell our DNS server where to lookup hostnames for our development environment.
+I
+typically use a domain name with a .dev top level domain.
+For instance when working on http://www.client.com my test domain is client.dev.
 This is configured by adding the name address pair as follows:
 ```
 sed -i.bak '/#address=\/double-click\.net\/127\.0\.0\.1/a\
   address=/client.dev/192.168.59.103\' /usr/local/etc/dnsmasq.conf